The Big Boss: Background and conception

-The four years following the cancellation of The Green Hornet was a difficult and frustrating time for Bruce Lee.
+The four years following the cancellation of The Green Hornet were difficult and frustrating for Bruce Lee.
 In 1970, he was incapacitated for several months after damaging a sacral nerve in his lower back while weightlifting.
 Money became tight as roles in Hollywood proved hard to come by, and wife Linda had to work evenings at an answering service to help pay the bills.
 Bruce was still keen to develop film and TV projects in Hollywood, but Warner Bros. was reluctant to accept a TV script project he had developed (the plotline of which was similar to, but not the same as, Kung Fu), and production on The Silent Flute had to be suspended indefinitely after a three-week trip to India with James Coburn and Stirling Silliphant to scout locations for the movie proved unproductive.
-In light of these recent events, Coburn suggested to Bruce that he try his luck in the increasingly growing Hong Kong film industry."
+In light of these recent events, Coburn suggested to Bruce that he try his luck in Hong Kong's growing film industry.

 In spring 1970, Bruce paid a visit to Hong Kong with his young son Brandon.
 Unbeknownst to Bruce, he had become famous there due to reruns of The Green Hornet on TV, and the enthusiastic reception he received took him by surprise.
 He was invited to appear on popular HKTVB chat show Enjoy Yourself Tonight, where he was interviewed and gave a board-breaking demonstration.